Privacy Policy

 Service improvement — analyzing aggregate, non-identifying usage patterns to guide capacity planning and feature work.

-What we do NOT do — we do not sell your personal data; we do not use your memory contents to train AI models; we do not share your data with advertisers; we do not use tracking or marketing cookies.
+What we do NOT do — we do not sell your personal data; we do not use your memories to train AI models; we do not use your memories for advertising or provide them to advertisers.

-Encryption in transit — all traffic between your device and the Service is protected by TLS 1.3.
+Encryption in transit — all communication between your device and the Service is encrypted so it cannot be read in transit.

-Access control — strict role-based access controls (system admin, workspace owner / admin / member / viewer, per-context membership).
-Administrative access to production infrastructure is limited to the operator listed as the Data Controller above and is logged.
+Access control — who can see which data is strictly limited by role (system administrator; workspace owner / admin / member / viewer; per-context membership).
+Administrative access to production systems is limited to the Data Controller listed above, and every action is logged.

 Backups — encrypted database backups retained for up to 30 days for disaster recovery.